allenai/genesys/README.md

 ```
 {DATA_DIR}/blimp_filtered/adjunct_island.jsonl
 ```
 Download the [babyLM evaluation data](https://files.osf.io/v1/resources/ad7qg/providers/osfstorage/66358ec34664da20a0ed6acc/?zip=evaluation_data).
 Notice that if you change your DATA_DIR, you may need to reinstall it, and remember DO NOT INSTALL peft which may cause conflicts.
-The supported tasks can be found in: https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks, specially, it contains babyLM tasks in "blimp_filtered" and "blimp_supplement".
+The supported tasks can be found in [lm_eval tasks](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks), specially, it contains babyLM tasks in "blimp_filtered" and "blimp_supplement".